daniel-aasheim/the-boucket-list-fe-workshop/README.md

 # Workshop: Modern Frontend Development from Scratch - with React and TanStack Query
-Estimate: 3.5 hours
+Time estimate: 3.5 hours

+Facilitated by: Daniel Aasheim

-Have you wondered how to create a React project from scratch or just want more practice?
+*Have you ever wondered how to create a React project from scratch or just want more practice?
 Then this workshop is perfect for you!
 We will set up a frontend project using React, Vite, TypeScript, and TanStack Query.
 The latter will be used to connect to an API for CRUD operations.
-No prior knowledge is required.
+No prior knowledge is required.*

-#### Technologies we will use today include:
-- Node.js
-- Vite
-- React
-- TypeScript
-- Axios
-- TanStack Query

 ## Today's workshop: The Boucket List (10 min)
 In preparation for this workshop I have built a backend application called **The Boucket List**, which is currently running in Azure, where it has been deployed.